gitctrlx/JetYOLO/README.md

 > - **Overall Counts:** The top-left corner of each video feed display shows the total count of pedestrians and vehicles that have passed within that specific stream.
 > - **Boundary Detection Box:** A boundary detection box is presented at the center of each video feed.
 Vehicles crossing this predefined area in any of the streams are immediately highlighted with a red bounding box to signify a boundary violation.

+Upon running the application, you can view the output stream on players like [VLC](https://www.videolan.org/vlc/) by entering: `rtsp://[IP address of the device running the application]:8554/ds-test`.
+This allows you to see:

+> **Note：**The streamed video output can be viewed on any device within the same local network.

 ![image-20240329161014875](./assets/image-20240329161014875.png)